cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

     neurocaas-contrib workflow cleanup

 If we substitute in :code:`run_pca.sh` for all instances of :code:`$5`, these are basically the same commands that you ran manually in the Quickstart example.
 In this case we are just running those same steps, based off of parameters that are specified by the user requesting the analysis.
+Note that the folder :code:`/home/ubuntu/contribdata` is assumed to exist already on your remote instance.

 This script-in-a-script organization ensures two things: